 More About WhatsApp!

 Most smartphone users are still not comfortable with their micro keyboard.
-While this slows down conversation, switching between modes, trying to locate different buttons can really be a pain.
+While this slows down the conversation, switching between modes, trying to locate different buttons can really be a pain.

-In order to provide users with a richer communication experience, WhatsApp is now accessible both on mobile phones and computer through the web browser and desktop installation.
+In order to provide users with a richer communication experience, WhatsApp is now accessible both on mobile phones and computers through the web browser and desktop installation.

 WhatsApp Web App – a richer Experience

 Using WhatsApp on the web browser is one very exciting exercise.
 However, not all WhatsApp subscribers are able to access their sessions through the web.

 At the time I’m writing this article, the web version is available only for Android, iPhone 8.1+, Windows Phone 8.0 and 8.1,Nokia S60, Nokia S40 EVO, BlackBerry and BlackBerry 10 smartphones.

-That means for you to be able to use the web messenger, you need an active Internet connection on your computer and your Phone and your phone has to be switched on.
+That means for you to be able to use the web messenger, you need an active Internet connection on your computer and your phone has to be switched on.
 You’ll also need to use the latest version of Chrome, Firefox, Opera or Safari as your web browser on your computer.